Geology

 PropertyTypeDescription

-Screen RatioDoubleA percentage value that sets what proportion of the Glyph Size the tube size will be.
+Screen RatioDoubleA percentage value (0.0 to 100.0) that sets what proportion of the Glyph Size the tube size will be.

-Screen Tube ResolutionIntegerChanges the number of divisions used to make each well screen tube.
+Screen Tube ResolutionIntegerThe number of divisions used to make each well screen tube.
+The higher the resolution, the smoother each tube will be.

 Close Screen TubesBooleanPlaces a disc inside the top and bottom of the tube for a more solid visualization.

-Connect Screen LinesBooleanFor non-vertical intervals, merges separate cell ends into a single seamless tube.
+Connect Screen LinesBooleanFor non-vertical intervals, merges separate cell ends into a single seamless tube by averaging the separate ends.

 Label Settings